 another available storage engine with

-there.
+it is registered there.
 For this reason,

-PLUGIN statement requires the
+UNINSTALL PLUGIN statement

 mysql.plugin table.
-With the plugin no longer
+With the plugin

-automatically for subsequent restarts.
+the plugin automatically for subsequent restarts.

 It cannot unload plugins for which the server was started